 Management

 Acutely after birth, there is a high risk of pulmonary hypertension and respiratory failure, making oxygenation of the blood very difficult.
 Therefore, management of CDH usually involves immediate intubation with mechanical ventilation, placement of an OG tube, and urgent surgery to correct the defect.

-At large academic medical centers, very high (> 80%) survival rates have been reported with surgery.
 Afterwards, infants and children are at greater risk of lung infection, obstructive lung disease, gastrointestinal reflux disease, and recurrent diaphragmatic hernia later in childhood.

+At large academic medical centers, survival rates of >80% have been reported with surgery.

 Q: What are typical physical findings in an infant with severe CDH?